pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian/index.md

 I've tried many tools and tutorials to sync my obsidian notes between android and windows.
 They all have the same problems:
 1. Some need subscription service (Obsidian Sync) which I'm not willing to pay
 2. Some can't handle editing the same file (Sync via GoogleDrive, Dropbox and ...)
-3. Others need complicated setup and maintanance.
+3. Others need complicated setup and maintenance.

 # My Solution
 This solution takes about 30 minutes to setup.
-But, once it is finished, it workes perfectly.
+But, once it is finished, it works perfectly.
 I have tested this solution for a long time.
 So, there shouldn't be any problem once you set it up.

 ## Initial Setup
 1. Create a Github or Gitlab Repository (Make sure it is `private`)